Champagne Lanson - Le Rosé Brut

 Wine rated 90/100

-The wine has a lovely intense color, with an open nose marked by red fruits, macerated cherries, and spices.
+The wine has a lovely, deep color; the nose is open, marked by red fruits, macerated cherries, and spices.
 The nose is quite refined, and the reserve wines add complexity.
-The palate remains consistent in terms of harmony, with precise fruit.
-The dosage is slightly off at the moment, but this will not be a problem in the future.
+The palate remains harmonious; the fruit is well-defined, and the dosage is slightly off-balance at the moment, but this will not be an issue in the future.

 About the estate:

 Founded in 1760, the brand has been the flagship of the publicly traded Lanson-BCC group since its acquisition in 2006.
-Since 2018, the house, which exports more than 80% of its production, has been chaired by François Van Aal.
-Cellar master Hervé Dantan continues the Lanson style with predominantly Pinot champagnes, which no longer undergo systematic malolactic fermentation, characterized by a taut freshness and built for aging.
+Since 2018, the house—which exports more than 80% of its production—has been chaired by François Van Aal.
+Cellar master Hervé Dantan carries on the Lanson style with Pinot-dominant champagnes, in which malolactic fermentation is no longer systematically halted, characterized by a taut freshness and built for aging.

 Wine Enthusiast